deployo/deployo.github.io/content/_index.md

 ---
-title: One click command execution from anywhere
+title: One-click script execution from anywhere
 hero:
-  subtitle: Simplify your
+  subtitle: A web based server management tool that executes your sscripts over SSH.
-  typewriter:
+  # typewriter:
-    - server management.
+  #   - server management.
-    - shell executions.
+  #   - shell executions.
-    - scheduled jobs.
+  #   - scheduled jobs.
-  title: One click command execution from anywhere
+  title: One-click script execution from anywhere
   call_to_action: Start Your 14-Day Free Trial
 meta:
-  description: A web based server management tool that uses SSH to connect to your servers.
+  description: A web based server management tool that executes your sscripts over SSH.
 Simplify your server maintenence, deployments or remote shell executions.
 overview:
   title: Manage your servers with a button click.
-  summary: Perfectly suited for personal projects, freelancers or small companies looking to speed up their remote tasks.
+  summary: Perfectly suited for personal projects, freelancers or small companies looking to speed up their everyday workflows.
 screenshot: /img/frame-chrome-mac.png
 call_to_action: Start Your 14-Day Free Trial
 features:
-- title: Manage your servers
+- title: Execute scripts with ease
   description: Manage your servers by running scrips easily with live output streamed directly to your browser.
-You can configure multiple servers and multiple scripts.
+You can execute multiple scripts on multiple servers simultaneously.
-  image:  /img/deploy.gif
+  image:  /img/execute-scripts.png
-  video:  /img/deploy.mp4
   style: white
   inverted: true
+- title: Collaborate on Projects
+  description: Separate your work into projects.
+Invite people on your projects so you can work better together.
+  image: /img/collaborate.png
+  style: light
 - title: Configure easily with YAML
   description: All your configuration is stored online in a simple YAML file.
 Easily edit with syntax highlighting.
-  image: /img/configuration.gif
+  image: /img/configure-yaml.png
-  video: /img/configuration.mp4
   style: white
-- title: Deploy preconfigured templates
-  description: Configure templates for your combinations of servers, scripts and variables that you execute most often.
-  image: /img/template_multiple_scripts.gif
-  video: /img/template_multiple_scripts.mp4
-  style: white
   inverted: true
+- title: Generate and safely store SSH keys
+  description: Generate and store SSH keys used to access you servers, connecting new servers is a breeze.
+  image: /img/manage-ssh-keys.png
+  style: light
 teaser:
   title: Join other freelancers and companies that are already making their life simpler.
   description: Deployo is available on all devices with a browser.
 With your configuration safely stored online you are able to deploy your software or setup servers easily and conveniently.
   image: /img/demo.gif
 more_features:
-- title: Collaborate
-  description: Invite people on your projects so you can work better together.
-  icon: fas fa-people-carry
 - title: Schedule cronjobs
   description: Schedule your tasks using standard crontab notation.
 Run your scripts in configured intervals.
 You can see cronjobs in history and preview the output like with any other execution.
   icon: far fa-clock